dabeaz/cluegen/README.md

     <__main__.ClueGen___init__ object at 0x102ec1240>
     >>>

-This object represents the "unevaluated" method.
+This object represents the "ungenerated" method.
 If you touch the `__init__` attribute on the class in any way, you'll see the Cluegen object disappear and be replaced by a proper function: